 The second strand of literature deals with the welfare implications of leverage-induced fire sales.
-Such liquidations have been argued to cause inefficiencies in the economy (Bordo and Jeanne [2002], Diamond and Rajan [2001], Lorenzoni [2008], Acharya et al. [2010], Shin et al. [2011], and Stein [2012]).
+Such liquidations have been argued to cause inefficiencies in the economy (Bordo and Jeanne [2002], Diamond and Rajan [2001], Lorenzoni [2008], Acharya et al. [2010], Acharya et al. [2011], and Stein [2012]).
 The central feature of these studies is that aggregate leverage and fire-sale effects are endogenously related.
 Bordo and Jeanne [2002] analyze the ex-post consequences of a sharp decline in asset prices (following an asset price boom) on real economic activity and study implications for optimal monetary policy.
 Diamond and Rajan [2001] show how a fear of fire sales in future can cause a credit freeze today as intermediaries hoard cash to capitalize on fire sales.
 Lorenzoni [2008] points out there is excess ex-ante borrowing that fails to internalize the ex-post inefficiency due to fire sales and a central planner can improve social welfare by limiting the amount of aggregate leverage in the economy.
+In Acharya et al. [2010] ex-post fire-sales affect ex-ante liquidity holdings, which can be excessive during crises and too low in economic booms.
 Stein [2012] examines the financial stability implications of short-term private money creation and how monetary policy and complementary tools such as open-market operations can be deployed to limit the negative externalities arising from fire sales on ex-ante origination.

-More recently, Dávila and Korinek [2018] show that financial frictions can lead to both distributive externalities (externalities between buyers and sellers of assets) and collateral externalities (externalities that depend on the effect of financial constraints on asset prices).
-Further, Lanteri and Rampini [2023] argue that distributive externalities are much larger than collateral externalities.
-In our model, there is a large distributive externality in that low price of capital in the second period induces more capital to the financial sector and less capital to the real sector; further the low price of capital (high interest rate) reduces the value of the real sector asset due to moral hazard.
+More recently, in a third strand of literature, Dávila and Korinek [2018] show that financial frictions can lead to both distributive externalities (externalities between buyers and sellers of assets) and collateral externalities (externalities that depend on the effect of financial constraints on asset prices).
+Further, Lanteri and Rampini [2023] argue that distributive externalities are much larger than collateral externalities in a model with investment and collateral constraints.
+In our model, there is a large distributive externality in that the low price of repo collateral in the second period induces more capital allocation to the financial sector and less capital allocation to the real sector; further the low price of collateral (high interest rate) reduces the value of the real sector asset due to moral hazard.
+This distributive externality leads to the result that bankruptcy exemption is welfare sub-optimal, except in special cases.

-We build on these two strands of literature in the context of bankruptcy exemption of repo contracts, and show how bankruptcy exemption affects the trade-off between ex-ante credit availability and inefficient ex-post fire-sales that limit future credit availability.
-Two recent studies have also explicitly modeled the bankruptcy exemption provision; both use fundamentally different assumptions from our work.
+We build on these three strands of literature in the context of bankruptcy exemption of repo contracts, and show how bankruptcy exemption affects the trade-off between ex-ante credit availability and inefficient ex-post fire-sales that limit future credit availability.
+Two recent studies have also explicitly modeled the bankruptcy exemption provision; both use fundamentally different modeling assumptions from our work.
 First, Antinolfi et al. [2015] show that fire-sale externalities arise due to bankruptcy exemption.
 However, as they themselves point out, this externality disappears in their model if the exchange of fire-sale assets arises in a competitive equilibrium.
 In contrast, fire-sale effects in our model are endogenously determined in a competitive equilibrium and the resulting welfare implications for the real economy are analyzed.
 Second, Ma [2017] considers a structural model of the bankruptcy exemption provision to evaluate how it affects the coordination problem of creditors in a repo run and the strategic declaration of bankruptcy by the borrower; the model, however, does not consider the spillovers effects on the real sector, which is the focus of our analysis, whereas we do not focus on coordination issues among repo creditors.4